 Canada for me is of those places that feels like home the moment I step off the plane and I just feel so lucky to have been on three separate adventures there.
+First I went to Edmonton and Jasper, followed by some time in Banff in summer, and now it’s time for adventure number three.

 British Columbia is Canada’s most western province and one that I recently got to dive a little deeper into when I headed out on a Hot Springs road trip through the Kootenay Rockies.
 See the 7 day road trip itinerary here.